Carbon Fibre Reinforced Plastics

 - Ultimate Elongation 0.3 – 2.5 %.

-- Carbon fibres do not absorb water.
+- Carbon fibre reinforced plastics do not absorb water.

-- Carbon fibres withstand fatigue excellently.
+- Carbon fibre reinforced plastics withstand fatigue excellently.

-- Carbon fibre is electrically conductive.
+- Carbon fibre reinforced plastics is electrically conductive.

 When the fibre and the matrix are combined into a new material it becomes a composite.
 The fibres may be placed in one direction in the composites and then the composite is unidirectional.
 However fibres may also be woven or bonded in many directions and the composite becomes bi or multi directional.